GoogleCloudPlatform/community/tutorials/bigtable-oc/index.md

 1. In the **Find resource type and metric** field, enter the following:

+        gce_instance

         opencensus/btappmetrics/write_latency

 1. Select this metric from the list.

-1. In the right pane, the distribution heatmap graph is shown.
+1. In the right pane, select `Heatmap` from the dropdown list.
+And the distribution heatmap graph is shown.

 ![](https://storage.googleapis.com/gcp-community/tutorials/bigtable-oc/metrics-heatmap.png)